ohorban/xai-compas/README.md

 Ideally, we would want to give a general overview about how a model is making predictions for all data points, not just locally.
 For that there exist Global methods of interpretation.

 ### SHAP (SHapley Additive exPlanations)
 SHAP (SHapley Additive exPlanations) is a method that leverages Shapley Values to explain the output of any machine learning model.
 SHAP unifies several existing feature attribution methods and provides a consistent approach to interpreting model predictions.
+If Shapley Values are used for local model explanations, SHAP is used for global model explanation.

 SHAP is based on Shapley Values from cooperative game theory.
 It calculates the fair contribution of each feature to a prediction, considering all possible combinations of features.